• Home

 Sticking the peel and stick tape in the new hem!

-1. Press the tape down in small sections, making sure that it is flat against the curtain fabric.
+1. After that, press the tape down in small sections, making sure that it is flat against the curtain fabric.

 2. In small sections, gently peel back the backing paper and press the other side of the hem into place.

-4. Hot glue the weights back into place inside your new hem.
+4. Finally, hot glue the weights back into place inside your new hem.

 It’s that easy!